evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

+This model comes equipped with voice control as standard, allowing you to manage various functions through voice commands.

 A gesture control system that lets you control specific features using your hands.

 ## Infotainment